apache/gravitino/docs/glossary.md

 - A connector module for integrating Gravitino with Trino.

-## Trino Gravitino connector documentation
+## Trino Apache Gravitino connector documentation

 -  Documentation providing information on using the Trino connector to access metadata in Gravitino.